abacus-gene/paml/examples/mtCDNA/README.txt

 (1) Table 5 and the section titled "Different types of amino acid substitutions".
 This model assumes different dn/ds (w) ratios for different types of amino acid substitutions.
-You specify how many amino acid substitution types you would like to have and each type include which amino acid pairs.
-The data should be codon sequences (seqtype = 1), and the model is specified by model = 7 (AAClasses).
+You specify how many amino acid substitution types you would like to have and which amino acid pairs (changes) should be in each type.
+The data should be codon sequences (seqtype = 1), and the model is specified by aaDist = 7 (AAClasses).
 The details of amino acid substitution types are specified in a file called OmegaAA.dat.
 See that file for details.
 The model can be used to fit different rates for "radical" and "conserved" amino acid substitutions.
-However, there are doubts about Hughes's idea of comparing radical and conserved amino acid substitution rates to detect positive selection.

 Yang et al. (1998) implemented the model for codon sequences only (seqtype = 1).
 In theory the model should be applicable to amino acid sequences as well (seqtype = 2), with one fewer parameter required.
-However, such models (for amino acid sequences) are either not tested properly or never made to work at all.
+However, such models (for amino acid sequences) are either not tested properly or never made to work.
+If you need to apply such models to amino acid sequences, you can let me know and I'll try to savalge the model.

 (2) Table 4.
 Mechanistic models of codon substitution.
 You should have